Home » PSLF

 Here are a few scenarios to get you thinking:

 1. Let’s say you’re making the average $76,000, and your loan balance is $150,000.
-All of your loans are Direct, and you’re making payments under the Revised Pay As You Earn (REPAYE) plan or Pay As You Earn (PAYE) plan.
-Your monthly payments are around $428.
-Assuming you get the standard 3 percent raise every year, you’ll have about $157,000 of loans being forgiven.
+All of your loans are Direct, and you’re making payments under the new Saving on a Valuable Education (SAVE) plan, formerly known as REPAYE.
+Your monthly payments are around $351.
+Assuming you get the standard 3% raise every year, you’ll have about $193,771 of loans forgiven tax-free with PSLF.
 A few years after paying on your own, you get married.
 Luckily your new spouse has no student loan debt.
 But his or her income will still be considered for your student loans.
 Now you need to consider filing your taxes separately or jointly.

 2. Let’s say you’re in a great environment making $100,000 with loan balance of $75,000.
 You love your work and are making a good living.
 Maybe the aggressive approach would be the better option for you over PSLF.
 Sure, a significant amount of the first few years of salary will go towards debt repayment, but those loans allowed you to get the education you needed to land your dream job.
 Buckling down, being frugal, and getting aggressive about paying the debt off is a better strategy than trying to lower your payments to go after debt forgiveness.